kynex7510/3dbrew/content/BOSSU:GetErrorCode.md

 # Request

 {{% ipc/request header="0x002E0040" %}}
-{{% ipc/param %}}s8 input{{% / %}}
+{{% ipc/param %}}u8, TaskResultCode{{% / %}}
 {{% / %}}

 # Response

-{{% ipc/request %}}
+{{% ipc/request header="0x002E0080" %}}
 {{% ipc/result %}}
-{{% ipc/param %}}u32 Output value{{% / %}}
+{{% ipc/param %}}u32, Error code{{% / %}}
 {{% / %}}

 # Description

+Converts the given task result code into an error code (004-XXXX).
+The returned value is an integer 004XXXX.

-This loads a 16bit value from a table using the input value.
-This loops through the table, comparing a field in each array entry with the input.
-When the input value is 0x71, the output is 0xB3B1+5(0xB3B6).
-Otherwise when no match is found in the table and it's not 0x71, the output is 0xB3B1.
+The error code is looked up in a table.
+When the input value is 0x71, the output is 46001+5 (004-6006).
+Otherwise when no match is found in the table and it's not 0x71, the error code is 004-6001.

-This always returns result-code 0.
+This always returns result code 0.